 Confidentiality.
-Neither Party shall disclosure the terms of this Transaction to a third party (other than the Party’s and its affiliates’ employees, lenders, counsel, or accountants who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each Party shall notify the other Party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
-The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with this confidentiality obligation; provided, all monetary damages shall be limited as set forth in the referenced Agreement.These terms constitute part of and are subject to all the terms and conditions of the Power Sales Tariff-Market Rates Service Agreement between American Electric Power Service Corporation and EPMI dated March 30, 1998 (“Tariff Market Rate”).
+Neither Party shall disclose the terms of this Transaction to a third party (other than the Party’s and its affiliates’ employees, lenders, counsel, or accountants who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each Party shall notify the other Party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
+The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with this confidentiality obligation; provided, all monetary damages shall be limited as set forth in the referenced Agreement.

+DEFINITIONS

+“Applicable Agreement(s)” means for AEPSC the terms and conditions of the Power Sales Tariff-Market Rates Service Agreement between American Electric Power Service Corporation and EPMI dated March 30, 1998 (“Tariff Market Rate”).
 Notwithstanding any contrary provisions of the Tariff Market Rate Agreement, any conflict between these terms and the Tariff Market Rate Agreement shall be resolved in favor of these terms.
 Terms used but not defined herein shall have the meanings ascribed to them in the Tariff Market Rate Agreement.